kevinwoods-it/m365-license-optimization-automation/README.md

 current license tier.

 **Why F3 for frontline workers?**
-Microsoft 365 F3 (formerly F1) is designed for frontline workers —
+Microsoft 365 F3 is designed for frontline workers —
 Teams access, shift scheduling, mobile apps.
 It does not include full desktop Office but covers everything a factory worker or driver needs.
-At $8/user vs $57/user, the cost difference for 800 frontline users is
+At $8/user vs $57/user, the cost difference for 400 frontline users is
-$588,000/year — the single largest driver of savings in this scenario.
+$235,200/year — the single largest driver of savings in this scenario.

 ---

 ## Business Outcomes

-- Annual licensing cost reduced from $1,368,000 to $948,000
+- Annual licensing cost reduced from $478,800 to $180,600
-- 30% cost reduction — $420,000 in annual savings
+- 62% cost reduction — $298,200 in annual savings
 - License assignment standardized and automated — no manual provisioning errors
 - Audit-ready CSV report generated on demand for compliance reviews
 - New user licensing handled automatically at account creation